-The main objective of the research is to investigate the dynamical behavior of the threespecies food chain model in the presence of various functional responses such as Crowley Martin functional response and Holling type III functional response.
+The main objective of the research is to investigate the dynamical behavior of the three-species food chain model in the presence of various functional responses such as Crowley Martin functional response and Holling type III functional response.
 The local and global stability of the system are analyzed.
 The stability of the system depends on the presence of equilibrium points.
 The behavior of the model is examined using the Jacobian matrix.
 The system's overall stability and longevity are also evaluated using the Routh Hurwitz Criteria and Lyapunov function.

-Mathematical Framework
+Mathematical framework

 Before the description of the mathematical model, some of the aspects are introduced.
 Three species models, comprising prey, predator, and top predator, have been considered.
-The three species are
+The three species are organized in a linear food chain, where the Predator hunts the Prey and the Top Predator hunts the Predator, as shown in a diagram.

-Prey Predator
+Prey Predator Top Predator

 The feeding on the three species involves mixed functional responses such as Crowley Martin Functional Response between Predator and Prey while Holling type -III functional response between Top predator and Predator.
 In the absence of a Predator, the Prey population grows logistically with the intrinsic growth rate (r) and the carrying capacity (K).
-The Population densities of Prey, Predator and Top Predator over time are represented as $N_1(t), N_2(t)$ and $N_3(t)$.
+The Population densities of Prey, Predator and Top Predator over time are represented as $N_1(t)$ , $N_2(t)$ and $N_3(t)$ .
 The Crowley-Martin response function is affected by predator density, catch rate, handling time, and the level of disturbance among predators.
 The Crowley-Martin response functional response suggests that reciprocal interferences among predators still have a significant impact on eating rate when the prey population is huge.
 The Holling type-III functional response is defined by a sigmoidal relationship, where a substantial portion of predator devoured by the top predator increases in a density-dependent manner within specific predator population ranges.
 This physiological response enables the predator to persist.